Timur-Maistermind/Machine-Learning-Roadmap/README.md

 # 🚀 Roadmap Table of Contents

 ## 🙏 Please, support the repo with a STAR ⭐
-To help people learn ML Foundations for free, please, support this project a GitHub star ⭐, so the roadmap can reach more people for the good.
+To help people learn ML Foundations for free, please, support this project a GitHub star ⭐, so more people can learn ML for free.

 ## 🐍 1.
 Python
 - 📖 [1.1 Introduction](#11-introduction)